EasyDynamics/oscal-react-library/CONTRIBUTING.md

 that might be especially good for new contributors, we use the [`good first issue` label](/../../issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

+## Code of Conduct

+Our project has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) for our [Code of Conduct](/CODE_OF_CONDUCT.md).
+All contributors, both organization members and external collaborators, will be held to the expectations of the code.

 ## License

 Review the [LICENSE](/LICENSE) file for information on the project's licensing.